ClouDesire/docusaurus/docs/syndication.md

 * `NORMAL`: standard order for which the customer is going to pay an invoice before using the application;
-* `SANDBOX`: a test order issued by the vendor, that mimic the NORMAL order behavior.
 * `TRIAL`: a request for a free trial of the application;

-For `NORMAL` and `SANDBOX` subscriptions, you may notice that the `deploymentStatus` attribute is `WAITING_PAYMENT`, meaning that the customer has not paid the first invoice yet.
+For `NORMAL` subscriptions, you may notice that the `deploymentStatus` attribute may be `WAITING_PAYMENT`, meaning that the customer has not paid the first invoice yet, or `PENDING`, meaning that the platform is waiting for your provisioning process to complete.

-Before provisioning the tenant, you should wait for another `Subscription MODIFIED` event, checking that the `deploymentStatus` attribute contains `PENDING`, and the `paid` field is true.
+This status is reflected also on the `paid` field, that can be `true` or `false`.
 The `paid` field is true when all the generated invoices for a certain subscription has been paid by the customer, otherwise it is false.

-Please note that if the customer credit card information is stored on the platform, each subscription will be created as "already paid"  (namely in the first `Subscription CREATED` event, the `deploymentStatus` will be `PENDING`, and the `paid` field will be true.)
+Before provisioning the tenant, the `paid` field should be `true`.

+If not, you should wait for another `Subscription MODIFIED` event, checking that the `deploymentStatus` attribute contains `PENDING`, and the `paid` field is true.

-For `TRIAL subscriptions`, you should provision the new tenant immediately, and the initial `deploymentStatus` will be `PENDING` (and not `WAITING_PAYMENT`).
+> For `TRIAL` subscriptions, you should provision the new tenant immediately,
+> and the initial `deploymentStatus` will be `PENDING` (and never
+> `WAITING_PAYMENT`).

 As you can see, the _Subscription_ resource contains references to other resources (e.g. _Orders_, _Invoice_, _User_, _Product_).
 You may want to fetch